South Africa's Tutu fetes 80th birthday amid controversy

 Tutu said Zuma did not represent him and warned that one day people would pray for the demise of the ANC.

-Motlanthe was in Beijing a week ago where he shared toasts Chinese leaders, who have called the Dalai Lama a dangerous separatist, and won pledges for $2.5 billion (1.6 billion pounds) in investment in South Africa.
+Motlanthe was in Beijing a week ago where he shared toasts Chinese leaders, who have called the Dalai Lama a dangerous separatist, and won pledges for $2.5 billion in investment in South Africa.

 "Thank you for coming, despite some of the hiccups we have had," Tutu said.